DMM TOC > 500 Additional Mailing Services|

 4.3.4 Markings and Forms

-The treatment of pieces is determined by the insurance amount:
+The treatment of pieces is determined by the insurance amount as described in 4.3.1c and under the following conditions:

 c.
 Mail for which insurance is purchased online must meet the standards in 708.5.0 and in Publication 199 and must include the text marking “Insured” in the indicia area of the online label; no Form 3813 or 3813-P is required.